The D-topology for diffeological spaces: Abstract

 \section{Abstract}

 Diffeological spaces are generalizations of smooth manifolds which include singular spaces and function spaces.
-For each diffeological space, P.~Iglesias-Zemmour introduced a natural topology called the $D$-topology.
+For each diffeological space, Iglesias-Zemmour introduced a natural topology called the $D$-topology.
 However, the $D$-topology has not yet been studied seriously in the existing literature.
 In this paper, we develop the basic theory of the $D$-topology for diffeological spaces.
 We explain that the topological spaces that arise as the $D$-topology of a diffeological space are exactly the $\Delta$-generated spaces and give results and examples which help to determine when a space is $\Delta$-generated.
-Our most substantial results show how the $D$-topology on the function space $C^{\infty}(M,N)$ between smooth manifolds compares to other well-known topologies. \keywords{diffeological space \and $D$-topology \and topologies on function spaces \and $\Delta$-generated spaces} \subclass{57P99 \and 58D99 \and 57R99}
+Our most substantial results show how the $D$-topology on the function space $C^{\infty}(M,N)$ between smooth manifolds compares to other well-known topologies.